jumperexchange/jumper-exchange/README.md

 ![Screenshot](https://raw.githubusercontent.com/zenkteam/cross-layer-wallet-overview/main/public/icon192.png)

-This projects helps you to keep track of your liquidity accross chains.
+This projects helps you to keep track of your liquidity across chains.

 ## Setup